fusebit/everyauth-express/README.md

 #### everyauth token

-Generates a JSON-encoded JWT that, once base64-encoded, can be placed within the `EVERYAUTH_TOKEN` environment variable to be automatically used by the middleware to communicate with the EveryAuth backend.
+Generates a token that can be placed within the `EVERYAUTH_TOKEN` environment variable to be automatically used by the middleware to communicate with the EveryAuth backend.

 Supports a `--expires` parameter that allows for a custom expiration time specified via standard [ms](https://www.npmjs.com/package/ms) interval encoding.
 The default expiration interval is `2h` (two hours).